Jump to Section

 Another place to include your primary keyword is your URL.
 Depending on the settings of your website or landing page builder, your default URL might end up being a random mix of numbers and letters.

 While most users won’t notice what the URL for your page is, search engines will.
-This is why you want to make sure it’s optimized for your primary keyword.
+This is why you want to make sure it’s optimized for your primary keyword to improve your landing page SEO rank.
 For example, if your landing page is all about “how to grow your email list” your URL should be something like yoursite.com/how-to-grow-your-email-list.

 4. Add your keywords to your image alt text